Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Added: If "Players can select next main target" (d_with_targetselect in description.ext, enabled by default for now) is enabled players can select the next main target (max 4 choices) by map clicking on a target
 - Changed: Don't update the database if getPlayerScores only returns zeros when saving player stats
 - Removed: APERS Mine Dispenser from Virtual Arsenal (causes FPS issues)
+- Added: Terraingrid is now saved to profileNamespace like viewdistance and will be set to what the player had selected last time
 - Various optimizations

 3.99o